IBM/microservices-using-apiconnect-and-appconnect/README.md

 > Note: We have defined NodePort of all four microservices.
 Please change the ports if not available in your Kubernetes Cluster.

-If you want to test your microservices, please refer to [test instructions] (https://github.com/IBM/microservices-using-apiconnect-and-appconnect/blob/master/testMicroservices.md).
+If you want to test your microservices, please refer to [test instructions](https://github.com/IBM/microservices-using-apiconnect-and-appconnect/blob/master/testMicroservices.md).
 Else continue to next step.

 ## 6. Configure App Connect